-The images here and on the next page represent a snapshot of how womenswear has been developed at M&S over the years - some of the highlights are listed below and you can download the full timeline (in either PPT or PDF format) using the link below.
+The images here and on the next page represent a snapshot of how womenswear has been developed at M&S over the years - some of the highlights are listed below and you can download the full timeline (in either PPT or PDF format).

 1930s - Ready-to-wear women's clothes introduced.
 Before this women had been able to buy stockings, handkerchiefs and hats at M&S, but this was the first time they could buy whole outfits.